Simulations IV

 More precisely, let’s set:

-If one abstracts from the name of the variable, they can notice that this setting is actually very general.
+If one abstracts from the name of the variables, they can notice that this setting is actually very general.

 Data generation